 How to Choose a Mac Sleep Mode

 You have probably noticed how your Mac goes to sleep after a period of inactivity.
 However, Apple developed more than one power-saving mode for its computers.
-In this article, we’ll go through all of them and learn to set them up.
+In this article, we’ll walk you through all of them and show how to set them up.

 - Mac energy-saving modes